SherineAwad/SomaticMutations/README.md

 This is an Somatic mutation calling from RNASeq snakemake pipeline written by Sherine Awad.
 The pipeline so far uses GATK4/Mutect2.
 More tools in the way.
+The pipeline is under progressive updates and will update this message accordingly.

 #### Edit config file